ssbse17/ssbse17.github.io/program/index.md

 - Roberto E. Lopez-Herrejon, Lukas Linsbauer, and Alexander Egyed.
 2015. <a href="https://doi.org/10.1016/j.infsof.2015.01.008" target="_blank">A systematic mapping study of search-based software engineering for software product lines</a>.
 Inf.
 Softw.
 Technol.
 61, C (May 2015), 33-51.

 - Michael Mohan, Des Greer, and Paul McMullan. <a href="http://dx.doi.org/10.1016/j.jss.2016.05.019" target="_blank">Technical debt reduction using search based automated refactoring</a>.
 Journal of Systems and Software 120 (2016): 183-194.

+______

+## Student Paper Track

+This track gives students the opportunity to showcase their SBSE research and receive feedback from senior members of the SBSE community.
+To be eligible, papers should be primarily the work of students that have not yet completed their studies.
+The papers may have co-authors who are not students but the student author is expected to present the paper at the symposium.